18 Miracles of Protection: How Vishnu Saved Prahlada from Hiranyakashipu in the Vishnu Purana

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Kritya is a destructive sorcery meant to end Prahlada’s life, but it failed outright.
-The narrative shows that devotion can overturn harm.
+Kritya is described as a destructive sorcery sent to end Prahlada’s life, but it fails outright.
+The episode reinforces the theme that genuine spiritual insight protects life and restores knowledge.